 Absolutely, but they may not be as practical as cat food bowls.
 For starters, regular dinner bowls don’t have nonslip feet, so they’re prone to slipping around on the floor.
 Most are also fairly short, so your cats will have to lean down to eat from them.
 In a pinch, dinner bowls are fine to use, but for long-term use, cat food bowls are the better option.

 What type of cat food bowl is easiest to clean?

 Stainless steel bowls are typically the easiest to clean because of their corrosion-resistant material and their durable construction.
-Bacteria are unable to penetrate stainless steel’s tough exterior, making them more sanitary than plastic and ceramic bowls.
+Bacteria are unable to penetrate a stainless steel bowl’s tough exterior, making them more sanitary than plastic and ceramic bowls.
 All the bacteria stays on the surface, so it’s easy to scrub, clean, and refill with food in a matter of minutes.

 Can I use the same bowl for food and water?

 We don’t recommend using the same bowl for both your cat’s food and water.
 Most cats tend to eat their food relatively fast, while they sip water in small drinks throughout the day.
 For that reason, it helps to have separate bowls to make eating and drinking more convenient for your furry friend.
 It’s also more sanitary to keep food and water separate to prevent any bacteria from transferring from one bowl to the other.
 With a bowl for each, it’s easier to refill and clean whenever you want.
 You could consider investing in a cat water fountain if you’ve got some cash to splash, too.

 What size cat food bowl is best for an average adult cat?